AhmadMamduhh/Simple-Linear-Regression/README.md

 # Machine-Learning
-It contains implementations of various ML algorithms
+It contains my implementations of various ML algorithms